 Home school, public school, what to do kind of school choices everywhere.
 We landed on a school that seemed to match our needs and our budget.
 Only to realize a couple of weeks into it, the teaching style was not right for Ethan.
 Eric loved it which surprised us all.
 Ethan loves school, has always been the one to remind me to get home so he can get his homework done.
 Ethan is the one who wants to read two books instead of the required one.
 Ethan the deaf child who did not even hear the statistics of deaf children and educational set backs.
 In two weeks I saw the love and passion for school drop out of his spirit.
 Crushing my heart as to "did I make the right decision?"
 I don't start and stop things.
 I press on and work through as best as I can.
 Ethan demonstrated the very same behaviors at home that Elliot did almost 17 years ago.
 His teachers would say he was a nice boy, just needed extra help on this, low test scores and once home this little boy named Elliot was angry, mad, wanted nothing to do with anything school.
 My heart has been so heavy on this matter as Ethan demonstrated all the same once familiar behaviors.

-My husband and I were baffled over such a dramatic change in Ethan.
+I was baffled over such a dramatic change in Ethan.
 A decision was made and midweek we put the boys back into the old school.
 By Thursday evening Ethan was doing his homework, reading his books and happy with life.
 It's a teaching style that has nothing to do with a fabulous teacher.
 Ethan and Elliot both always had teachers that I loved.
 I personally wish I did not love them so much, as these kinds of decisions would be so much easier if the teacher was lousy, but that is not the case.

 This whole thing made for a rough spot in my heart and in my week in the struggle to deliver the news to the school and then hoping there was room in the old school of years past.